BartJolling/Testable-Code/README.md

 Demo 01: Test Driven Development
 --------------------------------
 #### Write small automated tests first
-This requires the developer to fully understand requirements Initially a new test fails, so add code & refactor until the test pass.
+This requires the developer to fully understand requirements.
+Initially a new test fails, so add code & refactor until the test pass.
-Tests serves as documentation.
+Tests serve as documentation.

 #### Demo Example Requirements
 Write a 'StringCalculator' class that accepts integers and return their sum: